learning2hash/learning2hash.github.io/tutorial.md

 #### DeepAggregationNet: Training a small neural network to aggregate 10, 1 second long audio embeddings to a single aggregate audio embedding

 For each 10 second long YouTube video, the AudioSet dataset provides 10 separate 128 dimensional acoustic features (each segment represents 1 second of audio).
+It's arguably more interesting to match longer segments of audio which will better represent the holistic video content.
+How do we take these 10 vectors and create a single vector to represent them all?
 To represent the entire video as one embedding vector we will train a small neural network in PyTorch to aggregate the 10 word embeddings per video to give a single aggregate word embedding.
 Our weapon of choice here will be a convolutional neural network (CNN).